kuiper2000/Applied_Math/_sources/ODE/Sturm_Liouville.md

 Recall that the _Convolution_ in Laplace transform has similar effect.
 Where we can apply a Heaviside function with 2 jump conditions to filter out the high frequency signals that we don't want.
 However, Fourier Transform is a more strict way of filtering data.
 To demonstrate that, we can apply Fourier transform to a Heaviside function with 2 jump conditions.

-:::{admonition} The Fourier Transform of a Heaviside functions Given a Heaviside function,
+:::{admonition} The Fourier Transform of a Heaviside function Given a Heaviside function,

 ```{math}